YesThatAllen/JSSBinarySelfHeal/README.md

 Lets open Recon and create a quickadd package.
 Save this quickadd package to your desktop.
 Before we move on to the next step, please perform the following steps, so we can get the invitation id to update our SelfHeal.sh script:
     a.
 Use pacifist so we can view the quickadd package contents
     b. expand Resources and extract the postinstall file
     c.
-Open the postinstall file with TextWrangler
+Open the postinstall file with TextWrangler or any text editor we prefer
     d.
 Search for this line: $jamfCLIPath enroll -invitation and copy the number string after -invitation.
 This is our invitation id that we will input into our SelfHeal.sh as the following variable: enrollInv=""
     e.
 Save changes to the SelfHeal.sh